 To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

 I believe that the world and people are naturally good, and I see that everywhere.
 I’m in constant awe of our abilities to express ourselves through art, music, dance, writing, food, and so many other mediums—it’s one of the most amazing things I know.
 It’s crazy how profound and expressive people can be when given the opportunity.

 As an example, “Alley by the Lake” by Leonid Afremov is one of my favorite paintings.
 Just like food, it transports me to another time, place, and mood.
 It’s beautiful.

 One more very important thing.
 It’s also my belief that people should be allowed to choose and decide for themselves who they are, what they believe, and what path to follow in life, even when it seemingly contradicts my own (as long as it isn’t hurtful—arbitrary, I know).
-I strive to be empathetic and think everyone should have the ability to enjoy the same rights that I do regardless of nationality, gender, or sexual orientation.
+I strive to be empathetic and think everyone should have the ability to enjoy the same rights that I do regardless of nationality, gender, or sexual orientation and preference.

 Phew, wow!
 Did you make it all the way down here?
 So I’ve spent a lot of time describing who I am, now it’s your turn!
 I’d love to get to know you, so leave a comment and introduce yourself and share a thought or a story if you wish.